kanidm/kanidm/kanidm_book/src/installing_the_server.md

     db_path = "/data/kanidm.db"
     #   If you have a known filesystem, kanidm can tune sqlite to match.
 Valid choices are:
     #   [zfs, other]
     #   If you are unsure about this leave it as the default (other).
+After changing this
+    #   value you must run a vacuum task.
-    #   zfs:
+    #   - zfs:
     #     * sets sqlite pagesize to 64k.
 You must set recordsize=64k on the zfs filesystem.
-    #   other:
+    #   - other:
     #     * sets sqlite pagesize to 4k, matching most filesystems block sizes.
     # db_fs_type = "zfs"
     #   TLS chain and key in pem format.
 Both must be commented, or both must be present
     # tls_chain = "/data/chain.pem"